jomiguelcarv/LLM-Knowledge-Pool-RAG/README.md

 pip install -r requirements.txt
 ```

-- Create a `keys.py` file in your local machine, containing any necessary keys, like so:
+- Create a `keys.py` file inside the directory, containing any necessary keys, like so:
     ```python
     LLAMAPARSE_API_KEY = <your key>
     OPENAI_API_KEY = <your key>